-You'll find service sizes on the nutrition labels of a vast range of products from applesauce to bacon to Cheddar cheese.
-Remember to check the number of services per container.
-Toaster pastries come two to a pack, but a serving is just one.
-A serving of Doritos® is 11 chips, not the whole bag.
-Reading labels can provide information that will help you save hundreds of unwanted calories in a day.
+You'll find serving sizes on the Nutrition Facts labels of a vast range of products from applesauce to bacon to cheddar cheese.
+Remember to check the number of servings per container.
+For example, toaster pastries come two to a pack, but a serving is just one.
+Or a serving of Doritos is 11 chips — not the whole bag.

 'See' your portions

 Portion size — the amount on your plate — matters.
 Research has shown that people consistently eat more food when offered larger-sized portions.
 But you don't need to memorize a food list or carry around measuring cups to get a better handle on serving sizes.